 A born hunter

 In the wild, all big cats are natural hunters.
-Your feline companion is just the same, which is why it’s important to encourage her instinctive desire to go hunting.
+Your feline companion is just the same, which is why it’s important to encourage their instinctive desire to go hunting.
 Don’t worry, that doesn’t have to mean birds or mice – a simple cat toy should do the trick!
-Fishing rod toys, for example, are a great way for you and your cat to play together, while allowing her to show off her natural hunting skills.
-Let her win every now and then, and your cat will be brimming with pride!
+Fishing rod toys, for example, are a great way for you and your cat to play together, while allowing them to show off their natural hunting skills.
+Let them win every now and then, and your cat will be brimming with pride!

-If your cat exercises her hunting abilities inside the home, there’s less chance of her bringing you any prey she might catch outside.
-However, if you do find a bird or mouse on the doorstep, remember that your cat’s just finishing her hunt in the place she feels most safe.
-She’s not being naughty, and it isn’t a gift – she’s simply demonstrating that there’s no place like home!
+If your cat exercises their hunting abilities inside the home, there’s less chance of them bringing you any prey they might catch outside.
+However, if you do find a bird or mouse on the doorstep, remember that your cat’s just finishing their hunt in the place thry feel most safe.
+They're not being naughty, and it isn’t a gift – they're simply demonstrating that there’s no place like home!

 A nose for communication

-Like her cousins in the wild, your cat communicates using scented messages, which she leave by scratching, spraying urine and rubbing.
-So when your cat rubs herself on walls, furniture or doors, what she's actually doing is marking her territory.
-And if she rubs against your legs, she's really paying you a compliment by telling you that you belong to her!
+Like their cousins in the wild, your cat communicates using scented messages, which they leave by scratching, spraying urine and rubbing.
+So when your cat rubs themselves on walls, furniture or doors, what they're actually doing is marking their territory.
+And if they rub against your legs, they're really paying you a compliment by telling you that you belong to them!

 Scratching leaves visual messages, so it helps to keep your cat's claws nice and sharp.
-Make sure your cat has a specific area in the house where she's allowed – even encouraged – to scratch.
-To stop her from ruining your furniture, give her a special scratching post.
+Make sure your cat has a specific area in the house where they're allowed – even encouraged – to scratch.
+To stop them from ruining your furniture, give them a special scratching post.